Designations Congruent with Things: Chapter 26

 Yes.

-Hermann sighs and glares aggressively at the linear juncture where the white, planar paint of the ceiling meets the white, planar paint of the wall.
+Hermann sighs and glares aggressively at the linear juncture where the white planar paint of the ceiling meets the white planar paint of the wall.

 Hermann has, after all, been far more fortunate than he’d dared to hope on that transpacific flight that had brought them from Hong Kong to San Francisco.
 They are still together.
 They are still alive.
-The breach has not reopened.
+The Breach has not reopened.
 No one has shown up at their doorstep to drag his colleague back to a Pan-Pacific lab.
 In medias res analysis hadn’t predicted an outcome as favorable as the one into which they’ve settled.
-Hermann has no right to be irritated, no right to be anxious, no right to be anything but grateful, even when Newton is running twenty minutes late for no reason Hermann can discern other than poor planning.

 Meh, you don’t really want to go to this thing, so why are you so concerned about punctuality? his brain queries, simultaneously defending and impersonating Newton.